UriKatsirPrivate/gcp-landing-zone/README.md

     3.2) No Subnets. <br/>
     3.3) You can enable the "subnets" module in main.tf.
 This will create three subnets (us-east1, us-west1 and europe-west1 regions). <br/>
 4) Enforce the "Restrict Public IP access on Cloud SQL instances" [organization policy](https://cloud.google.com/resource-manager/docs/organization-policy/org-policy-constraints).
-5) See [diagram](https://github.com/UriKatsirPrivate/gcp-landing-zone/blob/master/docs/LandingZone.pdf) for high level overview.
+5) See [diagram](https://github.com/UriKatsirPrivate/gcp-landing-zone/blob/master/docs/LandingZone.pdf) for high level overview. <br/>
+** NOTE: The diagram shows the structure that will be created using the default values in [terraform.tfvars.sample](https://github.com/UriKatsirPrivate/gcp-landing-zone/blob/master/terraform.tfvars.sample) file.
+You cam modify the result by changing the input values.

 ## Prerequisites
 1) GCP account.